stashapp/CommunityScrapers/README.md

 On newer stash versions there is a `Query` button for scrapers that support that.
 Clicking the button allows you to edit the text that the scraper will use for your queries.

+In case of errors/no results during scraping make sure to check stash's log section (Settings->Logs->Log Level Debug) for more info.

 ## Contributing
 Contributions are always welcome!
 Use the [Scraping Configuration](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Scraping.md) wiki entry to get started and stop by the [Discord](https://discord.gg/2TsNFKt) #the-scraping-initiative channel with any questions.